Diversified exposure to emerging markets, capturing value and growth

 Security Country Active weight*

 China Construction Bank Corp.
-China 1.9%
+China 1.6%

 Accton Technology Corp.
-Taiwan 0.7%
+Taiwan 1.0%

 A "weighted average” measures a characteristic by the market capitalization of each stock.
 Price/book ratio is the weighted average of the price/book ratios of all the stocks in a portfolio.
 The P/B ratio of a company is calculated by dividing the market price of its stock by the company’s per-share book value.
 The price/earnings ratio is the weighted average of the price/earnings ratios of the stocks in a portfolio.
 “Earnings-per-share” is the portion of a company’s profit allocated to each outstanding share of common stock.
 “Earnings-per-share year-over-year estimate growth (next 12 months)” is the average next-12-months earnings-per-share estimate from one year ago for an individual company compared with that estimate today; note that this calculation is done on a company-by-company basis and is aggregated through a weighted average based on the individual company’s weight in the corresponding index.
 Also note that this characteristic is supplied directly by MSCI.
+Data is from the Investment Adviser’s accounting system and will differ from the Fund’s official net asset value for reasons including: differences in the accrual of certain expenses, income, and recognition of cash flows, and fund holidays.

 *Active defined as Fund weight minus MSCI EM Index weight.
 Holdings are subject to change.